contactandyc/another-c-library/12_red_black_tree.md

 (N2) has one right child and it isn't red
 ```

-In the example below, N is erased (which is red) and replaced with O which doesn't have a right child.
-Because N is red, O will be red and the overall tree height will be maintained.
+In the example below, N is erased (which is red) and replaced with O, which doesn't have a right child.
+Because N is red, O will be red, and the overall tree height will be maintained.
 The red black tree properties remain valid.
 ```bash
 $ $stla/bin/tree_operations -q ACBFHEGPNION
 F1